Wall Street Breakfast: The Week Ahead

 Volatility watch: Stock with a high level of short interest heading into next week include GameStop (NYSE:GME), Waitr Holdings (NASDAQ:WTRH), Stitch Fix (NASDAQ:SFIX), Luckin Coffee (NASDAQ:LK) and National Beverage (NASDAQ:FIZZ).
 Some of the sharp movers on the Robinhood platform include EV-related names Plug Power (NASDAQ:PLUG), Workhorse Group (NASDAQ:WKHS), Electrameccanica Vehicles (NASDAQ:SOLO) and Nio (Nio), while pharma giant Pfizer (NYSE:PFE) is also drawing a lot of interest on vaccine hopes.
 Finally, some tech-related stocks with a multi-billion dollar market caps and outsized first-half gains could see some valuation checks from investors.
 Top tech-related gainers for the year include Fastly (NYSE:FSLY) +321%, Zoom Video (NASDAQ:ZM) +273%, DraftKings (NASDAQ:DKNG) +211%, Livongo Health (NASDAQ:LVGO) +200%, Etsy (ETSY) +140%, Shopify (NYSE:SHOP) +139%, Bill.com (NYSE:BILL)+ 137%, Zscaler (NASDAQ:ZS) +135% DocuSign (NASDAQ:DOCU) +132% and Datadog (NASDAQ:DDOG) +130%.

-Notable annual meetings: Crowdstrike (NASDAQ:OTC:CRWD) on July 6, Rite Aid (NYSE:RAD) on July 8, Electrameccanica Vehicles (SOLO) on July 9 and MongoDB (NASDAQ:MDB) on July 10.
+Notable annual meetings: Crowdstrike (NASDAQ:CRWD) on July 6, Rite Aid (NYSE:RAD) on July 8, Electrameccanica Vehicles (SOLO) on July 9 and MongoDB (NASDAQ:MDB) on July 10.

 Barron's mentions: The cover story outlines the bull case and bear case for the stock market amid the pandemic, while also laying the most likely scenario.
 The base case predicts the coronavirus is something Americans will have to live with for an extended period and predicts the Federal Reserve will continue to do whatever it takes to support the economy and financial markets.
 Congress is also seen passing additional aid to households and businesses of at least $1T, while the stock market is seen heading sideways as social distancing rules remain strict and reopenings stop and start.
 The publication also takes a hard look at the turnaround potential for three stocks hit hard by COVID-19 concerns.
 Sally Beauty Holdings (NYSE:SBH), Michaels (NASDAQ:MIK) and Blackbaud (NASDAQ:BLKB) are seen potentially surging when things start going "right" in the economy.
 Chipotle (NYSE:CMG) and Wingstop (NASDAQ:WING) are also given some respect for their sector-leading pandemic performances.
 The takeout/delivery superstars are expected to keep nabbing market share as their pandemic-proof models continue to impress.